sjl/clojurecraft/README.markdown

     (def bot (cc/connect cc/minecraft-local "desired_username"))

 Right now Clojurecraft doesn't support authentication, so it's turned off on the bundled server and you can choose any username you like.
+You can pass `nil` instead of a username to get a random one.

 Give your bot a little time to connect.
 You should see it appear in the world through your Minecraft client.